geoserver/geoserver/doc/en/user/source/restconfig/rest-config-examples/rest-config-examples-curl.rst

 -----------------------------

 In the previous example a shapefile was uploaded, and in the process a feature type was created.
-Whenever a feature type is created an layer is implicitly created for it.
+Whenever a feature type is created a layer is implicitly created for it.
 The following retrieves the layer as XML::

   curl  -u admin:geoserver -XGET http://localhost:8080/geoserver/rest/layers/acme:roads.xml

+The layer XML is:

 .. code-block:: xml